safaboukhris/MERN-Reservation/README.md

 - JWT_SECRET=your_jwt_secret

 4-Start the application:
--	Run the backend server:
+## Run the Backend Server
-                       yarn dev
+- Use the command: yarn dev
--	Run the frontend:
+## Run the Frontend

-cd  client
+- Navigate to the `client` directory: cd client
-yarn dev
+- Use the command: yarn dev
+## Access the Application
-5- Access the application: Open your browser and navigate to http://localhost:3000.
+- Open your browser and navigate to: http://localhost:3000.